LittleStinkerGuy/Controls-Take-Home-Project/README.md

 **Challenges Faced:**
 N/A

-### 2. Create Subsystems for TalonFX motors and sparkMax motors
+### 2. Create Subsystems for TalonFX motors and SparkMax motors

 **Changes Made:**